eesociety/eesociety.github.io/docs/index.md

 `Encouraging Excellence Society: Empowering Dreams, Transforming Lives`

+Our motto is `mutual respect and mutual encouragement`

+At Encouraging Excellence Society, our mission is to:

+1. <b>Uplift underprivileged students</b> by providing them with the necessary resources and support to succeed both academically and personally.
+2. <b>Organize and connect resources</b> for deserving children, ensuring they have access to the opportunities they need to thrive.

-At Encouraging Excellence Society, our mission is to uplift underprivileged students by providing them with the resources and support they need to succeed academically and personally.
-We believe every child deserves the opportunity to reach their full potential, regardless of their financial background.
+We believe that every child deserves the chance to reach their full potential, regardless of their financial background.

 <div align="center">